Keirrison

-Keirrison de Souza Carneiro (born 3 December 1988), nicknamed "K9", is a Brazilian professional footballer who plays as a striker, most recently for Londrina.
+Keirrison de Souza Carneiro (born 3 December 1988), nicknamed "K9", is a Brazilian former professional footballer who played as a forward.

 Club career

 Coritiba

 Keirrison became a regular in Coritiba's main squad in 2007, helping the club win the Campeonato Brasileiro Série B and being promoted to the following year's Campeonato Brasileiro Série A. He was the club's top goalscorer in that competition with 12 goals.
 He was also the top goalscorer of the Campeonato Paranaense in 2008 with 18 goals.
 He played his first Série A match on 11 May 2008, when his club beat Palmeiras 2–0, although he suffered an injury in the match.
 He scored his first goal for the club on 9 July 2008 in a 4–0 win over Portuguesa.
 His first goal came less than a month later in a 0–0 win over Santos on 3 August 2008.
 Keirrison finished as the Campeonato Brasileiro Série A 2008's top goalscorer with 23 goals, tied with Washington of Fluminense and Kléber Pereira of Santos, being the youngest top scorer in the history of Brazil.